Contributors from members of the Copper team

 Take charge of your B2B email marketing strategy

 B2B email isn’t too different from B2C email.
-It’s about forming relationships and providing real value.
+Whether you're focusing on a drip campaign or an email marketing campaign, it’s about forming relationships and providing real value.
 Keep these best practices in mind as you design your B2B email marketing strategy for the best results.